 Whatever may be the reason, you should unclog the drain as soon as possible.
 Of course, standing in the dirty water while you are bathing isn’t something very comfortable.
 Now to clear the clogs.
 First, you must know how to remove the drain cover.
 So let’s learn how to do that.

 Some small tools will surely come in handy to save both your time and frustration.

 How to Remove the shower drain?

 The process may slightly differ regarding the drain type.

-Most of the standard drain covers are screwed with one or two screws with a lower support.
+Most of the standard drain covers are screwed with one or two screws with lower support.
 The most common type of shower drain has a Snap-On cover.
-All you need to do is to simply snap it on to the drain.
+All you need to do is to snap it on to the pipe only.
 It holds into place either by the silicone adhesive or by screws.
-To remove strainers those are held by adhesives, you must exert some force and then pull it.
+To remove filters, those are owned by adhesives; you must exert some force and then pull it.